TRAUMA AND COVID-19: HELP AND HOPE FOR HEALTH CARE WORKERS

 Presented virtually: Zoom link provided to registered participants prior to event

 The anguish and stress felt by many nurses and health care workers continues to affect their families, personal sense of self-worth and ability to continue practicing.
 Healing and hope are available.
 Take the first steps by attending the 2021 MNA CE Forum.

-Jason Wenschlag, Ed.D is a lifelong resident of Minneapolis and has been an educator for over 22 years, including 18 in public schools as a business teacher, coach, and administrator, and four years at Minnehaha Academy as the Upper school principal.
-Jason has degrees in business administration, business and marketing education, and education leadership, and is has completed his doctorate in organizational leadership.
-Jason will share his own experience of personal recovery from workplace trauma, as well as inspiring his team to heal.
+Jason Wenschlag, Ed.D is the Vice President of Academic Affairs at North Central University.
+A lifelong resident of Minneapolis, Jason has been an educator for 24 years, including 18 in public schools as a business teacher, coach, and administrator, and 6 years in private K-12 school administration.
+Jason has degrees in business administration, business and marketing education, and education leadership, and has a doctorate in organizational leadership.
+Jason will share his own experience of personal recovery from workplace trauma, as well as how he helped inspire his team to heal after tragedy.

-- Describe trauma progression and assessment of associated symptoms
+- Describe trauma, its progression and the assessment of associated symptoms

 - Identify interventions for managing trauma symptoms associated with providing care to patients, families, self and communities during the COVID-19 pandemic and beyond.

 - Discover how to incorporate strategies for healing from trauma into team settings, workplace relationships, and personal activities of daily living.